-The Colorado Department of Public Health and Environment operates samplers for particulate matter 10 microns or less in diameter ( $PM{10}$ ) at the Grand Junction - Powell station.
-These samplers serve to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for $PM{10}$ .
-Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2015 Air Quality Data Report" by the Air Pollution Control Division.
-In 2015, 121 samples were attempted, and 110 were collected on the primary sampler, bringing the final data recovery rate to 91%.
+The Colorado Department of Public Health and Environment operates samplers for particulate matter 10 microns or less in diameter (PM{10}) at the Grand Junction - Powell station.
+These samplers serve to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for PM{10} .
+Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2016 Air Quality Data Report" by the Air Pollution Control Division.
+In 2016, 124 samples were attempted, and 122 were collected on the primary sampler, bringing the final data recovery rate to 98%.
 The duplicate sampler was in operation for four of the missed samples.
-Therefore, the value from the duplicate sampler was used to replace the missing value, bringing the data completion rate to 94%.